GFlowNet Foundations: GFlowNets on Sets, Graphs, and to Marginalize Joint Distributions

 \end{proposition} \begin{proof} We can rewrite the sum as follows, first applying the definition of $P_T$ (\cref{eq:flow-P_T}), and \cref{prop:free-energy-state-cond-flow-net}:

 where we notice that for states that are sets, the order relationship $s \leq s'$ is equivalent to the subset relationship $s \subseteq s'$. \end{proof}

 To summarize, a GFlowNet which is trained to match a given energy function (i.e. derived rewards) over sets can be used to represent that distribution, sample from it, estimate the probability of a set under it, estimate the partition function, search for the lowest energy set, sample a conditional distribution over supersets of a given set, estimate that conditional distribution for a given pair of set and superset, compute the marginal probability of a subset (i.e., summing over the probabilities of the supersets), and compute the entropy of the set distribution or of the conditional distribution of supersets of a set.
+For example, using a GFlowNet to model distributions over sets has been successfully used in \cite{malik2023batchgfn}, where the goal is to iteratively select an informative batch of points for efficient active learning.
+The authors additionally show that the distribution over sets defined by a mutual information-based reward (\cref{sec:mutual-information}) can be approximated to satisfying levels using a neural network as a function approximator for the GFlowNet policy.